Glenelg Football Club Logo

 Summary

-One of the toughest footballers SA has produced, his 258 club games with West and Glenelg was an SANFL record until beaten by West Torrens' Lindsay Head.
-Seemed able to play on no matter what the injury but he also was superbly skilled, with an exceptional high mark.
-He introduced a new era of team discipline to the Tigers, taking them to their second grand final in 1950 and third place in 1951.
+One of the toughest footballers SA has produced, his 258 club games with West and Glenelg was an SANFL record until beaten by West Torrens' Lindsay Head in 1966.
+He seemed able to play on no matter what the injury but he also was a skilful utility with an exceptional high mark.
+As coach he introduced a new era of team discipline to the Tigers, taking them to their second grand final in 1950 and third place in 1951.

 Pat Hall